curl/curl-for-win/README.md

 - Generated binaries are [reproducible](https://reproducible-builds.org/),
   meaning they will have the same hash given the same input sources and C compiler.
-- Because the build environment is updated before each build, subsequent builds _may_ use different versions/builds of the compiler toolchain.
+- Because the build environment is updated before each build, builds _may_ use different versions/builds of the compiler toolchain.
 This may result in different generated binaries given otherwise unchanged source code and configuration, sometimes thus breaking reproducibility.
-  This trade-off was decided to be tolerable for more optimal binaries and allowing this project to automatically benefit from continuous C compiler updates.
+This is a trade-off for more optimal binaries and to automatically make use of continuous C compiler updates.
 - Patching policy: No locally maintained patches.
-Patches are only applied locally if already merged upstream or &mdash; in case it is necessary for a successful build &mdash; had them submitted upstream with fair confidence of getting accepted.
+Patches are applied locally if already merged upstream or &mdash; if necessary for a successful build &mdash; had them submitted upstream with fair confidence of getting accepted.
   <br>NOTE: As of 2021, there is a small local patch applied to the OpenSSL
-  configure script, which fixes a bug which in turn is necessary to better mitigate a high-severity vulnerability ([CVE-2019-5443](https://curl.se/docs/CVE-2019-5443.html)), which still has only an incomplete fix in the default OpenSSL builds for Windows.
+  configure script, which fixes a bug which in turn is necessary to better mitigate a high-severity vulnerability ([CVE-2019-5443](https://curl.se/docs/CVE-2019-5443.html)), which still has an incomplete fix in the default OpenSSL builds for Windows.
+The OpenSSL team rejected both patches.
-  Patches for both were refused by the OpenSSL team.
 Even though the patch is minor, there is no promise that it will be maintained here for an indefinite time.
   Another option under consideration is to migrate to an OpenSSL alternative (e.g. LibreSSL, rustls or Schannel).
 - Generated binaries are uploaded to [VirusTotal](https://www.virustotal.com/).
 - To verify the correct checksum for the latest build, you can look up the correct ones in the build log as they are generated.
 Watch for `main`